TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 %The most common factorisation methods make use of this kind of matrices.
 This is why we will first %introduce the idea of a trapezoidal and triangular matrix and then discuss the corresponding %factorisation methods and their applications.

 In the next subsection we will address the questions of whether an $LU$ decomposition always exists and if so, how to construct it.
-With an extra condition on $L$ the decomposition, if it exists, will appear to be unique.
+With an extra condition on $L$ the decomposition, if it exists, will be unique.
 In the case where an $LU$ decomposition does not exist we can instead consider the   slightly  more general $PLU$ decomposition.
 In the remainder of the section we will consider the generalization to non-square matrices and we will analyze to which extent the $(P)LU$ decomposition  gives an efficiency boost.

 ## $LU$ decomposition of a square matrix